WillGolden80742/geminiWPP/README.md

 1.  **Open WhatsApp Web in your browser.**
 2.  **Click on the extension icon in the Chrome toolbar to open the popup.**
 3.  **Enter your Gemini API key.**  You'll need a valid API key from Google Cloud's Generative AI service.
+You can obtain an API key at [https://aistudio.google.com/apikey](https://aistudio.google.com/apikey).
 4.  **Select the Gemini model you want to use.**
 5.  **Enable the extension by toggling the "Enable Gemini" option.**
 6.  **(Optional) Customize the prompt according to your needs in the `Custom Prompt` field.**